bridge2ai/standards-schemas/docs/collection.md

 [SoftwareOrTool](SoftwareOrTool.md) | Represents a piece of software or computational tool in the Bridge2AI Standar...
 [ReferenceImplementation](ReferenceImplementation.md) | Represents an implementation of one or more standards or tools in the Bridge2...
 [TrainingProgram](TrainingProgram.md) | Represents a training program for skills and experience related to standards ...
-[DataTopic](DataTopic.md) | Represents a general data topic for Bridge2AI data or the tools/standards app...
-[Organization](Organization.md) | Represents a group or organization related to or responsible for one or more ...
-[DataSubstrate](DataSubstrate.md) | Represents a data substrate for Bridge2AI data